 - 2.1.
-At it's January meeting the Audit and Governance Committee reviewed the draft Financial Strategies for 2022/23, including the investment strategy, and recommended them to the Combined Authority Board. - 2.2.
-While the draft Investment Strategy presented to the Committee in January was in line with the guidance for Local Authorities in general, following advice from our treasury management advisors we have provided increased detail regarding equity investments as these make up a larger section of the Combined Authority's service investments than is usual for a 'traditional' Local Authority, in which the vast majority of investment is on the Authority's own assets such as work on the Highways network. - 2.3.
-According to its Terms of Reference, the Audit and Governance Committee shall "ensure there is effective scrutiny of the treasury management strategy and policies in accordance with CIPFA's Code of Practice". - 2.4.
+According to its Terms of Reference, the Audit and Governance Committee shall "ensure there is effective scrutiny of the treasury management strategy and policies in accordance with CIPFA's Code of Practice". - 2.2.
 The Treasury Management in the Public Services: Code of Practice 2017 recommends that Members receive regular reports on the authority's treasury management policies, practices and activities, including a mid-year review progress report.